11 Core Relationship Values Every Couple Must Have

 The tendency to forgive is related to healing and restoring relationships, according to research.
 Couples who share a higher tendency for absolution express more nonverbal cues (hugging. kissing) and explicit verbal forgiveness.

 It stands to reason that their communication is more compassionate and caring.
-Therefore, their relationship satisfaction is higher, and relationship durability more likely.
+Therefore, their relationship satisfaction is higher, and relationship durability is more likely.

 7. Authenticity